he-man-david/distributed-rate-limiter-basic/README.md

 1. Crash recovery, as that would need coordinator
 2. We are not building a AG
 3. Not dealing with partioning for now

+## Dev info

+### Server
+- the server is using protobuf schemas, so some of the code has to be generated using the make file before running server
+- run server from server folder with `go run main.go`

+### Client
+- client refers to code in server that is generated with make file, so run that before running it
+- run client from client folder with `go run testclient.go`